Do you have a problem with stray cats in your neighborhood? If so, you’re not alone. Many people find themselves dealing with this issue every day.

 Toxic or Poisonous Chemicals

-Do not use toxic or poisonous chemicals to kill or harm stray cats.
+Do not use any toxic or poisonous chemicals to kill or harm stray cats.
 This includes things like rat poison, antifreeze, and other harmful substances.

 Not only is this cruel, but it can also be dangerous for you and your family if the cat sees you as a threat and decides to attack.